Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Introduction

 The outline of this paper is as follows.
-We provide an overview of the observational strategy of InPTA DR2 and the analysis carried out in this paper, in Section \ref{sec:Obs}.
-In Section \ref{sec:CME} the investigation for the detection of CME using PSR J1022+1001 data is demonstrated, while in Section \ref{sec:ModeChange} we describe the analysis for a potential mode change in PSR J2145$-$0750.
-The implications of the results and future directions are discussed in Section \ref{sec:conclude}.
+We provide an overview of the observational strategy of InPTA-DR2 and the analysis carried out in this paper, in Section \ref{sec:Obs}.
+In Section \ref{sec:CME} the investigation for the detection of CME using PSR J1022+1001 data is demonstrated, while in Section \ref{sec:ModeChange} we describe the analysis for a potential mode change in PSR J2145$-$0750. \SC{Section \ref{sec:compare} provides a comparative discussion of these two case studies, highlighting the observational signatures that distinguish CME-driven and mode-change-driven DM excursions.} The implications of the results and future directions are discussed in Section \ref{sec:conclude}.